Gérard Deltell: Early life, education and career

 Deltell was born and raised in Quebec City.
 He held party membership in the Progressive Conservative Party of Canada in the 1980s.

 Deltell's parents are both Pied-Noirs born in Algeria at a time when this country was part of France.
 As his parents are French citizens Deltell also holds French citizenship by virtue of his birth (jus sanguinis).
-Deltell is a Spanish name, his father's family was settled in Algeria by 1840 and his maternal family's roots are French and Italian.
+Deltell is a Spanish Catalan name, his father's family were of Spanish descent who settled in Algeria by 1840 and his maternal family's roots are both French and Italian.
 His parents immigrated to Canada and settled in Montreal in 1958, but relocated later in the year to Loretteville, near Quebec City.
 His father, Guy, served in a Moroccan regiment of the French Army of the Second World War and was awarded the French Legion of Honour on October 26, 2011.

 Deltell studied social science at Cégep de Sainte-Foy, graduating in 1984.
 He majored in history at Université Laval and graduated in 1989.
 He also received training as an announcer at the Collège des annonceurs radio télévision in 1982 and at École de radio et de télévision Promédia in 1993.
 He received a pilot's license for ultralight aircraft in 2005.